Fireworks safety and injury prevention

 While July 4th is always a time of fun, friends and family, it is also a time of preventable fireworks-related injuries.
-[At the end of this article, download a fireworks safety infographic to share with your community]
+[Download our comprehensive fireworks safety infographic to share with your community by filling out the form on this page]

 When my good friend began screaming that he could not see, I knew something was seriously wrong.
 A bottle rocket had just exploded in front of his face, causing superficial and partial thickness burns around his left eye.
 Fortunately, he had a normal return of vision.